MinoLiu/Conoha_openvpnas.sh/README.md

 # Conoha_openvpnas.sh

-A bash shell script for build docker-openvpnas
+A shell script for build docker-openvpnas

 ### Test on
 conoha vps (debian 9)